All about the Grade 182 "Special"

 The Eagle Series again mimicked the Model 1 for plate layout, like the Model 3.
 The Model 6 was open-face and the Model 7 was hunter, and the two models were mirror images of each other, apparently designed as lower-cost replacements for the earlier Models 2 and 3.
 They made for an excellent daily carry watch, and with the 3/4-plate design they were sturdy and easy to service.
 Jewel counts ranged from 7 up to 17 on plates of gilt, nickel, or two-tone, and all were lever-set.
 They were too thick to fit into the new snug cases and named grades were common, such as Empire State and Montgomery Ward, along with the early eagle-inscribed variants, but no private labels have been reported.

-Grade Lookup and Totals
+Grade Lookup

-The watches logged in the Models 6 & 7 Serial Number Table are all reported examples or verified from photos.
+The watches logged in the Serial Number Table are all verified examples.

-These charts are for public use and for personal research, not for the Pocket Watch Database to "borrow".
+These charts are for public use and for personal research, not for the Pocket Watch Database to plagiarize.

 Models 6&7 Grade Totals (pdf)